lebudo/lebudo.net/src/_pages/peruskurssit.md

 **BEGINNER'S COURSES 2025**

-Next beginner's courses start in September 2025!
+Next beginner's courses start in February 2026!

+<!--
 On Espoo-day Sat.
 30.8.2025 we will organize a show of kendo, iaido and jodo at Ruusutorpan koulu.
 We will have two shows where we demonstrate all three sports at 14.30 and 16.00.
 Welcome!

-<!--
-Interested in our courses?
-[Fill out our interest form to let us know!](https://forms.gle/KjfuR15dSe2AGaCFA) We will send out a reminder email closer to the beginner's courses with info on when the next courses start.
--->

 **SCHEDULE**
 IAIDO Mondays 8.9.2025 19:30-21:00 Kilon koulu